cloudblog004/fantasticfoodies/content/en/posts/104-recipe-of-homemade-slow-cooker-chicken-quarters-with-potatoes-and-amp-carrots.md

-So that's going to wrap it up for this special food slow cooker chicken quarters with potatoes &amp; carrots recipe.
+So that's going to wrap it up for this special food slow cooker chicken quarters with potatoes & carrots recipe.
 Thanks so much for your time.
 I am confident that you will make this at home.
 There's gonna be more interesting food in home recipes coming up.
 Don't forget to bookmark this page on your browser, and share it to your loved ones, friends and colleague.
 Thank you for reading.
 Go on get cooking!